Categories

 How to prep & ship your cards for grading

 There are a lot of things that need to go right in order for your sports and gaming cards to get the best grade possible.
 Pulling a nearly flawless card from a pack, preserving your find using card storage best practices, understanding what grading companies are looking for when they grade cards, and so much more.
-However, on of the most important tasks, which is often times overlooked, is prepping and shipping your sports or TCG cards for grading.
-This may seem a little overwhelming to the new hobbyist or collect, but it really isn’t too difficult, especially if you have plan and have the tools and supplies needed to successfully submit your cards for grading.
+However, one of the most important tasks, which is often times overlooked, is prepping and shipping your sports or TCG cards for grading.
+This may seem a little overwhelming to the new hobbyist or collector, but it really isn’t too difficult, especially if you have plan, the tools, and supplies needed to successfully submit your cards for grading.
 So, let’s get to the planning.

 Shop Card Supplies